totovr/Python/README.md

 <img src="https://github.com/totovr/Python/blob/master/Images/version.png" width="500">

-5.- Check this link to install (Anaconda)[https://github.com/totovr/Python/tree/Anaconda]
+5.- Check this link to know how to use [Anaconda](https://github.com/totovr/Python/tree/Anaconda)

 ## Also you can use the next editors to build programs: